CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 494-509
    :lineno-start: 494

-We also return other intermediate outputs from the model, such as utility levels, the final error, or capital per unit of available land.
+We also return other outputs from the model, such as utility levels, the final error, or capital per unit of available land.

 .. _subsequent_periods: